 (1) A party to the adjudication may be represented by the representatives (whether legally qualified or not) that the party considers appropriate.

-Circumstances where the Adjudicator must disregard submission etc.
+Circumstances where the adjudicator must disregard submission etc.

-The Adjudicator must not consider any submission or response made by a party to the adjudication unless it was given to the Adjudicator within the time that the party may give it to the Adjudicator pursuant to these SOP Provisions or, if no time limit can be determined under the SOP Provisions, in accordance with the adjudication rules of the adjudicator nominating body.
+The adjudicator must not consider any submission or response made by a party to the adjudication unless it was given to the adjudicator within the time that the party may give it to the adjudicator pursuant to these SOP Provisions or, if no time limit can be determined under the SOP Provisions, in accordance with the adjudication rules of the adjudicator nominating body.

-The Adjudicator must disregard any submission, evidence or document submitted by a party to the adjudication or any part of it to the extent that it comprises submission or evidence that—
+The adjudicator must disregard any submission, evidence or document submitted by a party to the adjudication or any part of it to the extent that it comprises submission or evidence that—

 the other party was unaware of on the date on which the notice of adjudication was served;